How to Get a Proofreading Certificate Worth Having

 The Chartered Institute of Editing and Proofreading

-• provided by a prestigious editorial organization
+• training by a prestigious editorial organization

 I wrote a thorough post comparing the pros and cons of these courses if you’re interested in knowing more.